-The Trustees ensure that ALL money raised is only used for the charity’s purposes.
+The Trustees ensure that ALL money raised is only used for the aidgambia TCHC’s purposes.
+All money is held in the charity’s bank account and all cheques must be signed by 2 Trustees.
 Trustees do not receive any money from the Charity.
-Accounts are kept.
-All money is held in the charity’s bank account and all cheques must be signed by 2 Trustees.
-To reduce money transfer bank charges,around £25, we make two overseas payments to The Gambia each year – in late July and late January.
-By January 2017 we will have completed 7 overseas bank transfers.
-The first transfer was in July 2013.
+To reduce money transfer bank charges we try and minimise the number of overseas payments.
+During the five year Tallinding project we made two transfers per year to link in with the financial cycle of the Health Centre – in late July and late January.
+During the 5 year project we had completed 9 overseas bank transfers; the first transfer was in July 2013.

 Meet the trustees

 Marilyn McMenemy Trustee / Chair